Daniel Petric

 Daniel Petrić (Данијел Петрић; born August 24, 1991) is an American convicted murderer from Wellington, Ohio.
-At age 16, he shot both of his parents after his father confiscated his copy of the video game Halo 3.
-His mother died, but his father managed to recover from a critical injury.
+At age 16, he shot his parents after his father confiscated his copy of the then-recently released Halo 3, a video game his parents forbade him from playing.
+His mother died, but his father recovered.
 He is incarcerated for life, with a chance for parole.
 Studies of video game addiction or the effects of violent video games on society, as well as gun control, often mention Petrić.

 Background

-Daniel "Danny" Petrić was born on August 24, 1991, to Mark Petrić, a Pentecostalminister, and Susan Petrić.
+Petrić was born on August 24, 1991, to Mark Petrić, a Pentecostal minister, and Susan Petrić.
 He lived in Brighton Township with his parents and attended high school in nearby Wellington.
-According to his father, Petrić had a loving relationship with both of his parents.
-Those who knew Petrić described him as cheerful, outgoing, and deeply engaged with biblical studies.
-At school, Petrić maintained average grades and showed no signs of psychological issues that could predispose him to violence.

 Following a skiing injury, Petrić contracted a staphylococcus infection and was housebound for a year.
-During this time, his friend Jonathan Johnson introduced him to the Halo video game series.
-Petrić quickly became addicted to the games, often playing for "seven or eight hours a day" at Johnson's house.
-When Petrić's father insisted that he leave home if he could not curtail his gaming, Petrić moved in with Johnson for the weekend, playing Halo for as much as eighteen hours a day with minimal breaks.
-Petrić eventually bought his own copy of the newly released Halo 3 without his father's knowledge.
-Upon catching his son with the game, Mark confiscated it and placed it in a safe that also contained a nine-millimeter (9mm) Taurus PT92 handgun.
+During this time, he was introduced to the Halo video game series.
+Petrić quickly became addicted to the games, often playing for "seven or eight hours a day" at his friend Jonathan Johnson's house.

+When Petrić's father insisted that he leave home if he could not curtail his gaming, Petrić moved in with Johnson for a weekend, playing Halo for up to eighteen hours a day.
+Eventually, Petrić bought his own copy of the newly released Halo 3 without his father's knowledge, but Mark soon caught him with the game and confiscated it, placing it in a safe that also contained a nine-millimeter (9mm) Taurus PT92 handgun.